The review pane helps you understand what Codex changed, give targeted feedback, and decide what to keep.

 - Write your feedback and submit it.

-- Once you are done with all your feedback, send a message back to the thread.
+- After you finish leaving feedback, send a message back to the thread.

-Because the comment is anchored to a line, Codex can usually respond more precisely than with a general instruction.
+Because comments are line-specific, Codex can respond more precisely than with a general instruction.

-Inline comments are treated as review guidance.
+Codex treats inline comments as review guidance.
 After leaving comments, send a follow-up message that makes your intent explicit, for example “Address the inline comments and keep the scope minimal.”

 Code review results